mhkprwl/Loan-Defaulters-Prediction/README.md

 # Loan-Defaulters-Prediction
 Given a loan dataset from a Bank.
-Predict the Loan Defaulters by fetch the driving loan/consumer attributes
+Predict the Loan Defaulters by fetching the driving loan/consumer attributes.